Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Continuous Burgers vector in a simulated glass

 \section{Continuous Burgers vector in a simulated glass}

-Initially we simulate the measurable parameters from a model bead-spring (Kremer-Grest) polymer glass (with average interparticle distance of $1$ scaled unit) that undergoes simple shear up to a value of $\gamma = 0.25$ (preparation details in \cite{baggioli} and Section~\ref{sec6} Methods).
-We calculate the in-plane (x-z) and out-of-plane (y) non-affine displacements in slices of the three-dimensional model that are one nearest-neighbor polyhedral diameter thick and interpolate the fields (see \cite{baggioli,bera2024soft} and Section~\ref{sec6} Methods).
-The distortion tensor components and derived parameters such as the Burgers vector and quadrupolar strain field are calculated numerically from the interpolated displacement fields.
-We also calculate the local structural centrosymmetry of the polyhedra in the plane of our slice.
-This quasi-2D approach considering x-z and x-y directions separately is comparable to structural projection in a transmission diffraction geometry experiment.
+Initially we simulate the measurable parameters from a model bead-spring (Kremer-Grest) polymer glass (with average interparticle distance of $1$ scaled unit) that undergoes simple shear up to a value of $\gamma = 0.25$ (preparation details in \cite{baggioli} and Methods~\ref{model}).
+We calculate the in-plane (x-z) and out-of-plane (y) non-affine displacements in slices of the three-dimensional model that are one nearest-neighbor polyhedral diameter thick and interpolate the fields (see \cite{baggioli,bera2024soft} and Methods~\ref{model}).
+The distortion tensor components and derived parameters such as the Burgers vector and quadrupolar strain field are calculated numerically from the interpolated displacement fields in the (x-z) plane.
+We also calculate the local structural centrosymmetry of the polyhedra in the plane of our slice (Methods~\ref{calcparam}).
+This quasi-2D approach is comparable to structural projection in a transmission diffraction geometry experiment with the plane of the applied strain perpendicular to the beam direction.

 In Figure~\ref{fig1} (A) we show the average magnitudes of the non-affine displacement and centrosymmetry in the plane of the applied strain (x-z) at each strain increment.
-The displacement magnitudes increase sharply at the serrations in the stress-strain curve that mark plastic events.
-The local centrosymmetry has a unique contrasting behaviour, either increasing or decreasing sharply at the plastic events, but having an overall downward trend.
-This decrease in local centrosymmetry with deformation has been measured previously experimentally \cite{doi:10.1126/sciadv.abn0681}.
-The Burgers magnitude, quadrupolar magnitude and change in centrosymmetry also show sharp jumps at plastic events, with the same trends also observed with the same magnitude in the x-y plane (Extended data Figure~\ref{sfig1}).
+The non-affine displacement magnitudes increase sharply at the serrations in the stress-strain curve.
+We associate these sharp stress-drops with plastic events although there are many further considerations regarding their irreversibility \cite{PhysRevE.82.066116} and how the stress-strain curve can be reproduced by localized plastic events \cite{desmarchelier2024topological}.
+The local centrosymmetry has a unique contrasting behaviour to the non-affine displacement magnitude, generally decreasing just before a serration, and then increasing again straight after, but having an overall downward trend.
+Physically, this trend may correspond to structural softening just prior to a plastic event, and then rigidity as the system finds a new stable configuration after the stress drop.
+The overall decrease in local centrosymmetry with deformation has been measured previously experimentally \cite{doi:10.1126/sciadv.abn0681} reflecting a less equilibrated structure after deformation.
+The Burgers magnitude, quadrupolar magnitude and magnitude of the change in centrosymmetry also show sharp, positive jumps at plastic events (Supplementary Material Figure~S.1).
+Figure~\ref{fig1} (B) shows the particle positions in a slice of the model before (green) and after (pink) a strain increment is applied, showing great inhomogeneity in the local distortions.